siddhesh0045/QuizApp/README.md

 npm install
 npm run dev            # starts frontend on localhost
 ```
+## ⚙️ Local Setup Notes

+Before running locally, make sure to:

+- In **`server.js`**, comment out the deployed CORS link and **uncomment the localhost CORS link**.
+- In **`frontend/src/utils/api.js`**, change the deployed API base URL to `http://localhost:5000`.

+- In case any issue that can occures is likely due to the tokens generation ( for dev in authcontroller you can checkout token related code)
 4. Open `http://localhost:5173` in your browser to access the application.